Practice-Management-In-Healthcare.png

 Practice management software focuses primarily on the administrative and operational aspects of running a healthcare practice.
 It handles tasks like appointment scheduling, billing, claims processing, and patient communication.

-On the other hand, EHR systems are designed to manage patient medical records.
+On the other hand, EHR/EMR systems are designed to manage patient medical records.
 They store and organize clinical information such as patient history, diagnoses, treatment plans, prescriptions, and lab results.

 • Functional Scope: PMS deals with the logistical side of healthcare, such as managing staff schedules and patient check-ins, while EHR systems focus on documenting and managing patient health data.